Night sky: Visual presentation

 Depending on local sky cloud cover, pollution, humidity, and light pollution levels, the stars visible to the unaided naked eye appear as hundreds, thousands or tens of thousands of white pinpoints of light in an otherwise near black sky together with some faint nebulae or clouds of light.
-In ancient times the stars were often assumed to be equidistant on a dome above the earth because they are much too far away for stereopsis to offer any depth cues.
+In ancient times the stars were often assumed to be equidistant on a dome above the Earth because they are much too far away for stereopsis to offer any depth cues.
 Visible stars range in color from blue (hot) to red (cold), but with such small points of faint light, most look white because they stimulate the rod cells without triggering the cone cells.
 If it is particularly dark and a particularly faint celestial object is of interest, averted vision may be helpful.

 The stars of the night sky cannot be counted unaided because they are so numerous and there is no way to track which have been counted and which have not.
 Further complicating the count, fainter stars may appear and disappear depending on exactly where the observer is looking.
 The result is an impression of an extraordinarily vast star field.

 Because stargazing is best done from a dark place away from city lights, dark adaptation is important to achieve and maintain.
 It takes several minutes for eyes to adjust to the darkness necessary for seeing the most stars, and surroundings on the ground are hard to discern.
-A red flashlight (torch) can be used to illuminate star charts, telescope parts, and the like without undoing the dark adaptation.
-(See Purkinje effect).
+A red flashlight can be used to illuminate star charts and telescope parts without undoing the dark adaptation.

 Constellations

-There are no markings on the night sky, though there exist many sky maps to aid stargazers in identifying constellations and other celestial objects.
+Star charts are produced to aid stargazers in identifying constellations and other celestial objects.
 Constellations are prominent because their stars tend to be brighter than other nearby stars in the sky.
 Different cultures have created different groupings of constellations based on differing interpretations of the more-or-less random patterns of dots in the sky.
 Constellations were identified without regard to distance to each star, but instead as if they were all dots on a dome.

 Orion is among the most prominent and recognizable constellations.
 The Big Dipper (which has a wide variety of other names) is helpful for navigation in the northern hemisphere because it points to Polaris, the north star.

 The pole stars are special because they are approximately in line with the Earth's axis of rotation so they appear to stay in one place while the other stars rotate around them through the course of a night (or a year).